logo

 Persons with experience in using power tools (Class 103 and above or otherwise demonstrated to have sufficient skill) may use the shop facilities when classes are in session for $7.00 per hour to work on independent projects.
 See instructors(s) for details.

-Saturdays SHOP OPENS 8:30 AM until 5:30 PM - OTHER TIMES BY ARRANGEMENT- PLEASE CALL OR SEE AN INSTRUCTOR
+SHOP - OTHER TIMES BY ARRANGEMENT- PLEASE CALL OR SEE AN INSTRUCTOR

 ADMISSIONS POLICY